 Investing in a rental property can produce considerable financial benefits.
 You generate a steady stream of rental income and possibly see an increase in the value of your property.
 If you make improvements and follow a regular maintenance schedule, you should reap the financial reward of owning a rental property.

 The question is not whether investing in a rental property is a good idea.
-Instead, the question is, should you form your investment as a real estate trust or a limited liability company (LLC).
+Instead, the question is, should you form your investment as a real estate trust or an LLC to be a real estate holding company.
 Both types of investments deliver advantages and disadvantages.

 Investing in a Rental Property as a Real Estate Trust